SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 }
 ```

-Notice how the `body` section of the card view specifies the `dataVisualization` component.
+Notice how the `body` section of the Card View specifies the `dataVisualization` component.

 ### Explore possible layouts

-Based on the configuration in card view, a chart can be rendered in two layouts:
+Based on the configuration in Card View, a chart can be rendered in two layouts:

 #### Regular